Last updated on August 23, 2019 at 03:08 pm

 Running late?
 Remember the ball rule.
 Remember the rule about not running out into the street after a ball?
 (In case you forgot: don’t do this!
 Cars may not be able to stop in time and could hit you).

-- Yellow flashing lights means the bus is slowing and about to come to a full stop.
+- Yellow flashing lights mean the bus is slowing and about to come to a full stop.

-- Red flashing lights and extended safety “arm” means all traffic in front and back of the bus must stop completely before you cross the street.
+- Red flashing lights and extended safety “arm” mean all traffic in front and back of the bus must stop completely before you cross the street.

-New “Where’s my bus?” app.
-Boston public school students can now visit https://schoolbus.bostonpublicschools.org/ to find out how much time you have to eat a quick breakfast before the bus rolls in.
-Enter your parent’s or guardian’s name, student number and birthdate, and click “sign in” to see where your bus is at.
+“Where’s my bus?” app.
+Boston public school students can now visit https://schoolbus.bostonpublicschools.org/ to find out how much time they have to eat a quick breakfast before the bus rolls in.
+Enter your parent’s or guardian’s name, student number and student’s date of birth, and click “sign in” to see where your bus is.